jp-ojon/github-gists/README.md

 * Playwright
 * dotenv

 ## Test Data
 - Please update the testdata.csv file under testdata folder accordingly.
 - Test can also be used for verification of first esim package of any country name with only a single word

 ## Running Tests
 Use the following commands in any terminal or cmd line to run tests in different browsers:
-1. npm run test:chromium    : run all UI tests for chromium browser only
+1. npm run test:chromium    : run all UI tests for chromium browser only, set to serial and will run 1 by 1 because of login cookies.
-2. npm run test:firefox     : run all UI tests for firefox browser only
+2. npm run test:firefox     : run all UI tests for firefox browser only, set to serial and will run 1 by 1 because of login cookies.
-3. npm run test:webkit      : run all UI tests for webkit browser only
+3. npm run test:webkit      : run all UI tests for webkit browser only, set to serial and will run 1 by 1 because of login cookies.
 4. npm run test:api         : run all API tests only
 5. npm run test:all         : run all tests across all browsers configured under playwright.config.ts -> projects (Not recommended)